 - Select your startup disk.
 Then, hold down the Shift key, then click Continue in Safe Mode.

 If your Mac can start up into Safe Mode, it shows that the pink screen may result from the recently installed third-party software.
-You can uninstall it and then restart your Mac.
+You can uninstall apps and then restart your Mac.

 5. Fix kernel panic in macOS Recovery mode